So when I initially wrote this in this composition notebook, it was about 5:30pm and I was on Roosevelt Island

 Whatever.
 It's all bullshit designed to make my life harder than it already is.

-And this is what I didn't understand after I made this post... when did my life get so fucking difficult?
+this post... when did my life get so fucking difficult?
 I mean, high school was extremely easy for me, and it is said that high school is supposed to prepare you for the real world, right?
 That 94 overall average in my entire four years of Edison means something, right?

-(You know, I wanted to see the sun set from Roosevelt Island since the last time I was at Roosevelt Island.
+the last time I was at Roosevelt Island.
 But since the buildings are blocking the sun, it's not actually anything all that impressive...)

 So that's when I started thinking about high school again.
 I started thinking about how easy all of my schooling was.
 Elementary school?
 Practically all E's. (for Excellent, not E being next to F).
 And I was told, "Oh, but when you get to junior high school, it's gonna get harder."
 Got to JHS and brought home 90+ easy.
 "Oh, but when you get to high school, it's gonna get harder..."